cosmix-extensions/.github/profile/README.md

 ## ⚠️ Disclaimer

-> Cosmix and cosmix-extensions are not responsible for any third-party extensions outside this organization.
-Third-party extensions are built and maintained by independent developers.
-Installing extensions from unknown sources is entirely at your own risk.
-We do not review, verify, or endorse any extension that is not officially hosted under this organization.
-Any damage, data loss, or legal issue caused by third-party extensions is solely the responsibility of the user.
+Cosmix and the cosmix-extensions organization provide this platform solely as a community hub for open-source streaming extensions.

+**We are not responsible for:**
+- Any content accessed through third-party extensions
+- Extensions hosted outside this organization
+- Any damage, data loss, privacy breach, or legal issue caused by extensions from unknown sources
+- The accuracy, legality, or safety of any third-party extension

+**You must understand:**
+- Extensions are built and maintained by independent community developers
+- We do not review, audit, verify, or endorse any extension not officially hosted here
+- Installing extensions from outside this organization is entirely at your own risk
+- Cosmix does not host, stream, or distribute any media content itself
+- All content is sourced entirely by the extensions you choose to install

+**By using any extension, you agree that:**
+- You take full responsibility for what you install
+- Cosmix bears no liability for any consequences of using third-party extensions
+- If you are unsure about an extension, do not install it

 ---